-- Considering the role and future function of visitor information services through the Visitor Information Centre Review process. - Should visitors service not be a core role into the future, considering other opportunities to repurpose the Visitor Information Centre building whilst retaining the museum function, such as exploring opportunities to utilise the additional space for a variety of localised arts and/or business purposes - e.g. a business incubator centre or co-working space. - Considering opportunities for the space adjoining the western side of the Visitor Information Centre, including the use of the area for event support space, picnic facilities and upgrade of adjoining toilets.
+- Considering the role and future function of visitor information services through the Visitor Information Centre Review process. - Should visitor services not be a core role into the future, considering other opportunities to repurpose the Visitor Information Centre building whilst retaining the museum features, such as exploring opportunities to use the space for other tourism, recreation or community purposes. - Considering opportunities for the space adjoining the western side of the Visitor Information Centre, including the use of the area for event support space, adding picnic facilities and upgrading the adjoining toilets.